 At a minimum, you'll need a low-privileged account established on the UNIX or Linux computer to discover it.
 To install an agent, you'll need privileged access.
 For more information, see Planning Security Credentials for UNIX and Linux Computers.

 If defined, the name of the resource pool created to monitor UNIX or Linux computers.
 Resource pools can contain management servers or gateways for monitoring UNIX or Linux computers.
 For more information, see Resource Pool Design Considerations.

-To discover and install an agent on a UNIX or Linux computer
+Discover and install an agent on a UNIX or Linux computer

 Sign in to the Operations console with an account that is a member of the Operations Manager Administrators role.

 At the bottom of the navigation pane, select Discovery Wizard.